SinnahSaint/farmstead-management/Notes.md

   * edit event model so there's something to call
   * edit resource controler to call the events on create, edit, etc
   * make events_resources join_table

+* Once all that is done:
+  * look at the javascript & css again and make the forms pretty.
+  * css libraries/frameworks make that easier. (look at boodstrap, tailwind, etc)